Westpol/alphaflight-airframe/README.md

 Instead, carbon fiber tubes connect the wing to the tail section, keeping the structure lightweight, modular, and easy to iterate.

+There will be no hull or fuselage structure behind the wing.
+The wing itself, together with the connecting structures, forms the primary load-bearing element of the aircraft.

+---

-### Front-Mounted Motor & Nose Section
+## Front-Mounted Motor & Nose Section

 The motor is mounted at the **front of the wing**.

-To enable this safely and cleanly, a dedicated **nose section** extends from the wing’s trailing edge to the leading edge.
+To support this, a dedicated **nose section** is mounted directly to the **leading edge of the wing**.
+This nose section provides the structural mounting point for the motor and propeller.

-This design has several advantages:
+Key reasons for this approach:
-- **Improved hand-launch safety**: hands remain completely outside the propeller danger zone during launch.
+- **Improved hand-launch safety**, as hands remain outside the propeller danger zone during launch
-- **Flatter wing geometry**: no need to raise or offset the wing to clear the propeller.
+- Enables a **relatively flat wing configuration** without requiring elevated or offset motor mounts
-- **Cleaner airflow** compared to elevated or pylon-mounted motors.
+- Simplifies the overall geometry compared to pylon-mounted solutions

-Overall, this is a more robust and pilot-friendly solution than mounting the motor above the wing.
+The nose section exists only at the leading edge; behind it, the aircraft continues to have no fuselage or hull.

 ---